chicogong/translate_eval/README.md

 Contributions are welcome!
 Please open issues or pull requests to help improve this project.

+## Contact

+For questions, feedback, or commercial inquiries, please reach out to <chicogong@tencent.com>.

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.